-FIR against ‘The Wire’ journalists quashed in case related to reporting on farmer’s death last year
+FIR against ‘The Wire’ journalists quashed in case related to report on farmer’s death during rally

-The farmer had died at a rally against the three agriculture laws.
+The farmer had died at a protest against the three agriculture laws.
 The article cited his family members who claimed that he had been killed in police firing.

-The Allahabad High Court on Wednesday quashed a first information report filed by the Uttar Pradesh Police against The Wire’s Founding Editor Siddharth Varadarajan, and the news website’s reporter, Ismat Ara, in connection to an article on the death of a farmer at a tractor rally in Delhi on Republic Day last year, Live Law reported.
+The Allahabad High Court on Wednesday quashed a first information report filed by the Uttar Pradesh Police against Siddharth Varadarajan, a founding editor of The Wire and Ismat Ara, a reporter with the news website, in connection with an article on the death of a farmer at a tractor rally in Delhi on Republic Day last year, Live Law reported.

 The article had cited the deceased farmer’s family members who claimed that he had died in police firing at the rally held to protest against the central government’s three agriculture laws which have now been repealed.
 The family members of Navreet Singh had rejected the Delhi Police’s claims that the farmer had died after his tractor overturned.